 This gives a small loop on one end with the knot tightening on its neck.

 Make three coils on your forefinger or a pencil – the coils ought to be loose.

 Bring the right side coil to the left side.

 Take that coil down and pull through the coils.

-Slide out this loop carefully out of your fingers or the pen and tighten it by pulling it by the loop
+Slide out this loop carefully out of your forefinger or the pen and tighten it by pulling it by the loop.

 A very attractive knot, which is very easy to make.
 Make an overhand knot with your yarn.

 Make coils with the upper end of the yarn around the loop.

 If you are getting more interested in learning about other knots (there are 100 more ways) check out this webpage.
 The monkey’s fist knot looks very interesting.

 Related posts :Square Knot; The double half hitch knot; Knot embroidery stitches